KushBlazingJudah/x11-dotfiles/README.md

 *All are packaged in
 [my Alpine repo](https://github.com/KushBlazingJudah/alpine-repo)*

-These four tools lay the foundation for my setup and countless others.
+These five tools lay the foundation for my setup and countless others.
-My builds are patched somewhat heavily, but nothing terrible.
+My suckless builds are patched somewhat heavily, but nothing terrible.

 ## Setup